 Nothing wrong can happen to the body and thus, there is no danger experiencing this inner cinema.

-It is common to hear that out of body experiences happen only during sleep.
+It is common to hear that out-of-body experiences happen only during sleep.
 That is the usual argument of those who do not know what they are talking about.

-Very often, people confuse certain states of consciousness in dreams and out of body experiences.
+Very often, people confuse certain states of consciousness in dreams and out-of-body experiences.
 Sometimes you can be conscious within your dream, i.e. you know that you are asleep and you know that you are dreaming (that situation can lead to a directed dream).
 In that state, you only have to think about a situation to perceive it immediately.
-Many people confuse that state with out of body experiences.
+Many people confuse that state with out-of-body experiences.
 All they actually perceive is a reflection of the thoughts they have accumulated while they were awake.
-Often the scenes perceived are struggles with monsters, threatening chases and dramatic situations.
+Often the scenes perceived are struggles with monsters, threatening chases, and dramatic situations.
 When questioning these persons, one quickly discovers that they live in ‟literature” and cinematic ambiances that correspond to their conscious dreams.
 They are so permeated by those kinds of images that they impose themselves as soon as the consciousness leaves the way clear.
-It is then easy to believe one has had an out of body experience and fought against ‟astral entities” when one has only met one’s own demons.
+It is then easy to believe one has had an out-of-body experience and fought against ‟astral entities” when one has only met one’s own demons.

 In those states, you face yourself and it is your own reflection that is perceived: a person thinking thoughts of sadness and depression will have distressful experiences.
 A mystical person thinks about God and will end up seeing angels.
 All that happens according to the laws of thought which are similar to the laws of matter, but reversed.
 On the physical level, two magnets of the same kind repulse each other.
 On the level of the mind, thoughts of similar nature attract each other.
-There is a polarity and an inertia in thought, the same way there is a polarity and an inertia in matter.
-Their laws are similar but function in an opposite way.
+There is a polarity and an inertia in the thinking, the same way there is a polarity and an inertia in the matter.
+Their laws are similar but function in the opposite way.
 Thus, persons who live in unhealthy intellectual atmospheres will find the same ideas in their sleep, only amplified.
 Persons who live in spiritual atmospheres have more chances of making spiritual ‟contacts”.

-6 - Can you define more precisely out of body experiences and astral projection?
+6 - Can you define more precisely out-of-body experiences and astral projection?